Frequently Asked Questions About Academic Progress/Standing

 - What is academic disqualification?

-- An undergraduate is subject to disqualification when their overall or quarterly grade point average drops below 1.50, or when they have been on probation for more than 2 consecutive quarters.
+- An undergraduate is subject to disqualification when their overall or quarterly grade point average drops below 1.50, or when they have been on academic notice for more than 2 consecutive quarters.

-- An undergraduate is on academic probation when their overall or quarterly grade point average drops below 2.00, but is higher than 1.50.
+- An undergraduate is on academic notice when their overall or quarterly grade point average drops below 2.00, but is higher than 1.50.

 - What is readmission?